HOW IT WORKS

 This offers a smaller payment up front, but has the potential to increase each year when your annuity contract earns interest.
 For more on how interest is earned, see About Indexing

-Of Allianz Life fixed index annuity clients who are receiving income, 45% received1 a payment increase every year.
-84% of those2 with more than one opportunity received an income increase more than once.
+Of Allianz Life fixed index annuity clients who are receiving income, 99% who chose our increasing income option have received1 an increase.
+89% of those2 with more than one opportunity received an income increase more than once.

 Although external indexes may affect your contract’s values, fixed index annuities do not directly participate in any stock, bond, or investment.
 You are not buying bonds, shares of stock, or shares of an index.